maher1312/tic-tac-toe-/README.md

 This is a simple Tic Tac Toe game implemented in Java.
 The game supports two modes:
 1. **1v1**: Two players can play against each other.
 2. **1vAI**: A player can play against a basic AI.

 ## Difficulty Levels

 The game now includes two difficulty levels for the AI:
 1. **Easy**: The AI makes random moves.
-2. **hard**: The AI uses a basic strategy to block the player and prioritize winning moves.
+2. **Hard**: The AI uses a basic strategy to block the player and prioritize winning moves.

 When starting a game in 1vAI mode, you will be prompted to select the difficulty level.